JulianWDev/MetData/docs/assignments/four.md

 ```
 ![swimming](./swimming.png)

-For the event headquartes we decided to put it centrally in our routs since our route circles back onto itself.
+We decided to put the headquarters central in our route since our route circles back onto itself.

 ```python
 swim_route_nodes = []